Search Icon one-austin

 Emissions

-The assessment of the carbon footprint represents a pivotal activity in the decarbonization of Austin Powder’s activities, as it allows for an understanding of the organization’s direct and indirect emissions, the identification of areas with the greatest impact on climate change, and the definition of actions to mitigate these emissions.
+The carbon footprint assessment represents a key part of the decarbonization of Austin Powder’s activities, as it enables us to understand the organization’s direct and indirect emissions, identify the areas with the greatest impact on climate change and define actions to mitigate these emissions.

-During 2023, Austin Powder worked to improve the data collection process from each reporting unit, and to improve the calculation methodology, increasing the scope of the carbon footprint and updating and improving the selection of emission factors for greater accuracy.
-Specifically, the following changes were made to the scope of the carbon footprint:
+Austin Powder worked on enhancing the data collection process for each reporting unit, improving the calculation methodology, broadening the scope of the carbon footprint, and updating and improving the selection of emission factors for a higher level of accuracy.

 Scope 1 Emissions